cvdubbs/RaspberryPiServer/README.md

 This part depends a lot on your router.
 If your ISP provides your router you could run into access problems.
 This is why it's important to have your admin router password.
 The best tutorial I found for this was [here](https://portforward.com/router.htm)

+3. Dynamic DNS from your ISP and Getting around it

+This last part is a bit tricky.
+Your home router gets a dynamic IP assigned by your ISP.
+This means that you can't just redirect your router's public IP to your desired domain name that you've registered (If you haven't registered one yet [here](www.godaddy.com) is a good cheap resource).
+There is a free service that will do this for 30 days, but has to be changed every 30 days.

+NoIp.com is a service that let works with changing IP addresses from it's host.
+The best tutorial I found to set up both their software on your pi and manage their website is [here](https://www.instructables.com/id/Host-your-website-on-Raspberry-pi/).
+After that, you just need to redirect your noip information and pi info to your dns provider.
+For godaddy there's a great solution [here](https://ca.godaddy.com/community/Managing-Domains/Dynamic-DNS-Updates/td-p/7862)

 and that's it!
-If it's going to start attached to your local network.
+If it's going to stay attached to your local network.
 For this project I wanted to be able to store the pi at a different physical location.
 In order to do that we need to allow SSH or Remote Desktop.
 For most users I think having access to the GUI of Raspbian is adventageous.

 * Optional: Set up Remote Desktop Login Access (WARNING!: This could hinder your router and network security if not done properly)

-The easiest way to do this without opening up another port on your router is to whitelist your desktop/main laptop to the network that runs the raspberry pi webserver.
+The easiest and safest way to do this without opening up another port on your router is to whitelist your desktop/main laptop to the network that runs the raspberry pi webserver.
 You can also use PiVPN and open vpn in order to connect to your pi from abroad.
 Here's a great video with a great resource for [installing PiVPN](https://www.youtube.com/watch?v=9LNC393pqyE)

-I installed Xrdp using this [guide](https://linuxize.com/post/how-to-install-xrdp-on-raspberry-pi/) and then followed the port set up instructions [here](https://www.windowscentral.com/how-use-remove-desktop-app-connect-pc-windows-10-0) and was able to connect via remote desktop using windows 10 to the raspberrry pi server~!
+You can also install Xrdp using this [guide](https://linuxize.com/post/how-to-install-xrdp-on-raspberry-pi/) and then follow the port set up instructions [here](https://www.windowscentral.com/how-use-remove-desktop-app-connect-pc-windows-10-0) and be able to connect via remote desktop using windows 10 to the raspberrry pi server~!